NMITTutor/Thoughts/README.md

 In SQL, C (in C++), F#, JavaScript, C# (the original thoughts folder), Python, Bash , TypeScript, PHP and Rust.

-The solution worked for Visual Studio, in the end this is a collections of "thoughts".
+The solution worked for Visual Studio, in the end these are collections of "thoughts".